 This is not the moment to drop the ball.
 Your flawless brand perception has now been completely altered because of one bad service experience.
 This is when first call resolution (FCR) comes into play.

 If you don’t know the cost, how do you know the value?

-The accountants out there will have their head in their hands.
+The accountants out there will have their heads in their hands.
 I didn’t mention expenses, I didn’t discuss productivity, and I haven’t once talked about handle times or cost per call.
 Without knowing these costs, how can you determine the value?
 Well here’s the thing, if you are actively:

 - Mitigating calls